Canop/termimad/README.md

 * If you want to see how some file would look with Termimad, you may try the cli [Clima](https://github.com/Canop/clima).
 * Be careful that some colors aren't displayable on all terminals.
 The default color set of your application should not include arbitrary RGB colors.
 * If a feature is missing, or you don't know how to use some part, come and ping me on my chat during West European hours.
+* The event / event-source part of Termimad is currently tailored for a short number of applications.
+If you use it or want to use it, please come and tell me so that your needs are taken into account!

 [broot](https://github.com/Canop/broot) is a real application using Termimad, you might want to see how it does it.